DavidJCobb/pokecustomemerald/include/menus/short_string_entry/README.md

   * The "custom keyboard" widget has a built-in cursor.
 We can't influence its appearance or palette from outside, which is perhaps an issue.

-  * Charset button cursors appear behind the charset buttons, and don't use the right palette.
+  * Charset button cursors appear behind the charset buttons.

-  * Cursors for the menu buttons (OK/Del) are unimplemented.

   * We want particle-effect animations on the cursors.